liaosvcaf/earlyAlertOfLaws/README.md

 4. Parse laws into DB and elasticsearch

-    Go to directory with scripts and run
+    Go to directory with scripts and run the following command in a screen session (so you can ctrl-D to detach it while it is running in background)

-    `python3 update_db.py > my.log & `
+    `python3 update_db.py`

 This step may take a long time (e.g. one day).
-It will print out progress into the log file like:
+It will print out progress like:
 ```
 Bill changed:  AB-42
 42 of 5346 bills
 ```

+update_db.py will also writes to a log file named bills.log .

  The resulting bills.db (SQLite format) file is big;
 ```